02 Oct Fear Of Failure

 So given that stress is created when you focus on all the negative things that could go wrong, why not instead focus on all the great things that could go right?

 Let me explain, for about 2 years I have dealt with tow vehicle issues, in that I have had a few scary roadside breakdowns with a horse in tow and that has created a lot of anxiety for me when towing.
-So now that I have fixed the tow vehicle issues, I still worry about getting to my destination, let alone what I actually do there.
+So now that I have a new tow vehicle, I still worry about getting to my destination, let alone what I actually do there.
 I was constantly picturing all the things that could go wrong and for a few months, I just had to get out and about to get over that, take little trips to destinations and retrain my brain to think about the whole experience in a different light.
 I had to think about what could go right, not what could go wrong.
+This wasn’t easy and you can’t just delete the negative, but through just doing it anyway despite the fear.
+More good soon outweigh the bad.

 It doesn’t matter what you fear, maybe you have had a fall, maybe you fear competing or maybe you are fearing something else.
 Ask yourself am I trying to predict the future?
 Remind yourself that you can’t and instead of thinking about the negative things, focus on what could go right and focus on staying truly present in the here and now.